 The investment effort has been and still is huge.
 It is estimated that “gobar gas” facilities are in use in over 2 million households in India.
 The number in Bangladesh exceeds 50,000, and there are also many thousands in Pakistan, particularly in the North Punjab region.

-In the industrializing world, the digester is quite different to that used in the developed nations.
+In the industrializing world, the digester is quite different from that used in the developed nations.
 It comprises an airtight circular pit constructed from concrete, plus suitable pipe connections.

 Manure is drained into the pit, usually straight from the cattle shed, or pig stalls.
 Feeding is a daily chore when a charging vessel/ pit is filled with the necessary quantity of wastewater, and other organic wastes, and all are mashed up together by hand, before being fed into the reactor.

 In general, the use of the biogas is simplicity itself, as the gas pipe is simply connected to the kitchen fireplace, with little more than control valves, and gas blow-back protection between the two.
 Nevertheless, the combustion of this biogas produces very little by the way of odour or smoke and is so much healthier than using open wood-fires that the benefits in health terms are self-evident and massive.

 This simplicity in the implementation of anaerobic digestion in what only in the most generic way can be called “plants” in the western sense, and use of cheap or free raw waste materials in villages, makes biogas use the most environmentally sound energy sources for rural needs, in hot countries where temperatures are high enough for this to work.

 Anaerobic Digestion Plants for the Wastewater (Sewage Treatment) Sector